-This document describes the calling interface and usage conventions of X-Icon, an X Window System interface for the Icon programming language that supports high-level graphical user interface programming.
-It presently runs on UNIX systems under Version 11 of the X Window System.
+This document describes the calling interface and usage conventions of X-Icon, a window system interface for the Icon programming language that supports high-level graphical user interface programming.
+It presently runs on UNIX and VMS systems under Version 11 of the X Window System, and on OS/2 2.0 under Presentation Manager.